Delivering a video

 - Create your chronological master comp where all scenes are shown chronologically.

-- Keep things organised.
+- Keep things organized.
 Use bins and a logical composition structure so that we can see what's going on.

 - Keep effects light.
 Make sure rendering times are optimized by using the lightest possible effects for the goal you are trying to achieve.